MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-fielderror-method.md

 - Describe what is wrong and how to solve the problem.
 - Write a short descriptive message.
 Do not use more words than necessary.
 - Note that a period is automatically inserted at the end of a FieldError.
-- Use a text constant for the *Text* parameter.
+- Use a label data type for the *Text* parameter.

 <!-- For more information, see [Progress Windows, MESSAGE, ERROR, and CONFIRM Functions](Progress-Windows--MESSAGE--ERROR--and-CONFIRM-Functions.md).  -->